 When you’re married, you are literally living with your best friend, but like every scorn roommate knows, things don’t always end well.
 Sure it’s fun to binge Suits on Hulu and jam out to J.Balvin while eating a sleeve of Chips Ahoy (if you choose Oreos over CA we can’t be friends), but things aren’t always fun and games.
 When you are stressed about work, on a deadline, or just plain burned out – you need to be alone and that’s okay!
 Here are the key questions that I get about alone time in marriage.

 When you’re home together, how do you find private time?

 When we first moved in together, this was one of the hardest things to get used to.
 (Maybe, the hardest?!)
 We were so used to spending all the time we had together, together, that when we moved in together- we didn’t know how to manage our time apart.
 Think about it.
-For nearly a decade all of our dates consisted of hanging out till one of us had to “go home” and when “home” is with the other- when does the “hanging out” time end and personal time begin?
+For nearly a decade all of our dates consisted of hanging out till one of us had to “go home”.
+When “home” is with the other person- when does the “hanging out” time end and personal time begin?
 I remember the first week we bought our house, I had a girl’s night planned, and I offered to cancel it because I was actually worried about what he would do while I was gone.
 Fast forward two years, we are experts at being in the same space and while being “alone”.
 I often blog for two hours (or more) a night and Sahir has to answer emails or do work, but we usually sit in the living room together and put on Friends or HIMYM in the background and just work.
 Sahir has recently taken up watching sports on his iPad while I’m watching something else on the big TV (or vice versa) and we find it nice to cuddle under the same blanket even if we are on opposite sides of the couch hearing, watching, or reading different things.
 It’s okay to have different interests, as long as it works for both of you.

 How do you ask for alone time in marriage?